northeastern university seal

 What should I do if I can’t access my immunization records?

 You may have a blood test called antibody titer that shows whether you are already immune to measles, mumps, rubella, varicella, and Hepatitis B. You will need to get a tetanus/diphtheria/pertussis (Tdap) booster.
-This antibody titer tests can be done at your local health care provider office.
+This antibody titer tests can be done at your local health care provider office prior to arriving on campus.
 Titers may be drawn at UHCS – please see fee schedule– for students already on campus.

 My doctor says I only need one measles immunization, is this true?